AL-Imran0/AL-Imran0/README.md

  <h3>Also Currently Working on:</h3>

- - 🔭 I’m currently working on **UCLA as a Research Assistant under Prof. Dr Sharon Qi, DABR supervision in the USA**
+ - I’m currently working on **UCLA as a Research Assistant under Prof. Dr Sharon Qi, DABR supervision in the USA**
 <ul>
-  <li><strong>AI & Machine Learning for Cancer Detection & Healthcare:</strong> Developing cutting-edge machine learning models and predictive algorithms for early cancer detection, with a special focus on Head and Neck Cancer and Triple-Negative Breast Cancer (TNBC).</li>
+  <li><strong>AI & Machine Learning for Cancer Detection & Healthcare:</strong> Developing cutting-edge machine learning models and predictive algorithms for early cancer detection, with a special focus on Head and Neck Cancer and Breast Cancer (TNBC).</li>
 </ul>

-- 👯 I’m looking to collaborate on **Bioinformatics Projects,Algorithms and ML project**
+-  I’m looking to collaborate on **Bioinformatics Projects, Algorithms, and ML projects**

-- 🤝 Passionate about **advancing cancer research through AI and deep learning, while also exploring innovative security frameworks to safeguard next-gen technologies.**
+- Passionate about **advancing cancer research through AI and deep learning, while also exploring innovative security frameworks to safeguard next-gen technologies.**

-- 💬 Ask me about **my research**
+- Ask me about **my research**

-- 📫 How to reach me **alimran01770@gmail.com**
+- How to reach me **alimran01770@gmail.com**

-- ⚡ Fun fact **Aspiring AI expert day by day, badminton champion and creative art enthusiast by night-always ready to debug code and hit a birdie!**
+- Fun fact **Aspiring AI expert day by day, badminton champion and creative art enthusiast by night-always ready to debug code and hit a birdie!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">